Mohnkuchen mit Streusel: German Poppy Seed Cake

 Next, heat the milk and butter on low until the butter is melted.

-Add in vanilla, flour, cinnamon and sugar.
+Add in vanilla, flour, cinnamon and honey.
 Stir well so the mixture becomes smooth (it's okay if there's still a few little lumps).
 Bring to a simmer, then turn off the heat and let soak for a few minutes.

 If you have the tools, roughly grind the poppy seeds in batches using a mortar & pestle or food processor, etc. This help release the flavors of the seeds.